TSVermeulen/Conceptual-Investigation-of-Alternative-Electric-Ducted-Fan-Architectures/README.md

  As per the License for the MTFLOW code, the MTFLOW codes cannot be freely distributed.
  As such, this repo only contains the interfacing/preparation/analysis codes.

- The code in this repository is designed to work on windows.
+ The code in this repository is designed to work on Windows.
 For a Linux/Unix-like system, the MTFLOW executable filenames and filepaths need to be adjusted accordingly.